Oceankoh/oceankoh.github.io/_posts/2019-09-17-Timisoara-CTF-Quals-2019.md

 ------
 #### Don't Trust Time [200]

 We are given 3 files: source code, binary, encoded flag.
 By analysing the source code, we can see that there is a seed determined by time(0).
-A quick google tells us time(0) returns us the current unix timestamp in seconds.
+A quick google tells us time(0) return s us the current unix timestamp in seconds.
 This means, if we know when the program was executed, we are able to find to seed.
 Lucky for us, we can rougly estimate the time from the metadata of the encoded flag file. `Exiftool` gives us the following details:

 ```
 ExifTool Version Number         : 10.80